A 72-year-old UK man has completed a solo trans-Atlantic rowing trip in 96 days - KVIA

 Graham Walters set off from the Spanish island of Gran Canaria on January 25 and arrived in Antigua on Wednesday, a journey that took 96 days.

+Walters now holds three world records: Oldest person to row across the Atlantic solo; oldest person to row across any ocean solo; and the oldest person to row across the same ocean multiple times, a spokeswoman for Guinness World Records told CNN Thursday.

-If certified, Walters will have beaten the Guinness world record for the oldest person to row across any ocean solo.
-It was set by Frenchman Gerard Marie, who was 66 when he rowed across the Atlantic in 2015.
+Walters was 72 years and 192 days old when he completed the feat, beating Frenchman Gerard Marie, who was 66 when he rowed across the Atlantic in 2015.

 Walters had to contend with some difficulties along the way.